GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Observations and data reduction

 \section{Observations and data reduction}

-COS-AGN were observed for 3560s of on-source time each between April and May 2023 (PID: 1217, PI: Nora L\"utzgendorf) with NIRSpec IFU in the G235H/F170LP grating/filter configuration (resolving power $R\simeq2700$).
+COS-AGNi were observed for 3560s of on-source time each between April and May 2023 (PID: 1217, PI: Nora L\"utzgendorf) with NIRSpec IFU in the G235H/F170LP grating/filter configuration (resolving power $R\simeq2700$).
 These observations were tailored at spatially and spectrally isolating fast AGN-driven outflows from the systemic emission of the host galaxy.
 They cover rest-frame optical nebular emission lines (e.g., \oii$\lambda3726,3728$, H$\beta$, [OIII]$\lambda4959,5007$, H$\alpha$, [NII]$\lambda6548,6583$ and [SII]$\lambda\lambda6717,6730$) providing the unprecedented spatial resolution of 350pc/spaxel at $z\simeq4$ in the NIR (for a 0.05$''$ spaxel size).
-We present the RGB maps of COS-AGN in Figure \ref{fig:rgb_images}.
+We present the three-color images of COS-AGNi in Figure \ref{fig:rgb_images}.

 Raw data files were downloaded from the MAST archive and subsequently processed with the JWST Science Calibration pipeline version 1.8.2 under CRDS context jwst\_1068.pmap.
 We made several modifications to the default three-stages reduction to increase data quality, which are described in detail by \cite{perna2023dualwiggles} and briefly reported here.
-We patched the pipeline to avoid over-subtraction of elongated cosmic ray artifacts during the Stage1.
+We patched the pipeline to avoid oversubtraction of the elongated cosmic ray artifacts during Stage1.
 The individual count-rate frames were further processed at the end of the Stage1 pipeline, to correct for different zero-level in the individual (dither) frames, and subtract the vertical 1/f noise.
 In addition, we made the following corrections to the *cal.fits files after Stage 2: we masked pixels at the edge of the slices (two pixels wide) to conservatively exclude those with unreliable sflat corrections; we removed regions affected by leakage from failed open shutters; finally, we used a modified version of LACOSMIC \citep{vanDokkum2001} to reject strong outliers before the construction of the final data cube \citep{DEugenio2024NatAs}.
 The final cubes were combined using the drizzle method with pixel scales of 0.05\arcsec, for which we used an official patch to correct a known bug, as implemented in the pipeline v1.9.0 and higher.